Furniture stores in Los Angeles

-The Westside’s ginormous furniture mecca offers acres of retail space featuring every style, shape and price point.
+The Westside’s ginormous furniture mecca (with a second location in the Downtown Arts District) offers acres of retail space featuring every style, shape and price point.
 Designed to bring the decorator’s lot to the masses, HD Buttercup is a diverse collection of independent retail stores all under one roof.
 Whether you’re just narrowing down your room ideas or on the hunt for a serious purchase, chances are you’ll find it here.
 Featuring guest pop-up rooms, curated by the likes of Thom Felicia and Suzanne Kasler, you’ll no doubt narrow down where your preferences lie.
-Located in the heart of the Culver City Arts District, you can spend the rest of the day perusing galleries, or grabbing a brew and a burger at the uber-popular nearby Father’s Office or mouth-watering Italian dishes from Bucato.
+Located in the heart of the Culver City Arts District, you can spend the rest of the day perusing galleries, or grabbing a brew and a burger at the uber-popular nearby Father’s Office.

 Whether you’re tricking out your Malibu beach house or your Ojai ranch, Nathan Turner’s Melrose Avenue outpost is a destination for all things luxurious comfort.
 Plush throw pillows and exotic ottomans are mixed in with new and vintage items from all over the globe.
 A fourth generation Californian, Turner is firmly rooted in a Southern California look and feel and has designed for some of the biggest names in town.
 He’s also an avid foodie and cook, hosting lavish dinner parties right in his shop for his clients and friends.

-No LA list is complete without resident design goddess, Kelly Wearstler.
+No L.A. list is complete without resident design goddess Kelly Wearstler.
 With her loyal fans following her every high glam move, she is much more a global brand than a retail emporium.
 If you’ve been to any Viceroy from Anguilla to Santa Monica, you understand the scope and pageantry of her signature style, and the flagship never disappoints to be a museum of drama.
-She even brought back wallpaper—with her 2013 wallpaper launch, she has brought the medium back into the high-end forefront.
+She even brought back wallpaper into the high-end forefront.
 Although it’s worth heading down Melrose for that alone, the jewelry, lighting, furniture and art, offer oh-so-much more to experience.

 Housed in a 1930s auto garage, the heart of Rolling Greens lies past the exposed brick walls lined with bed and bath comforts, epicurean items (including a wide selection of gorgeous cookbooks), and home décor.
 That’s all before you get to the plants.
 With indoor and outdoor spaces filled with countless things botanical, you could spend hours perusing every orchid, vine, and rosebud—real and artificial.
 Bring your own vase to the Flower Bar and they will help you create a one of a kind arrangement, and possibly one that even that black thumb of yours can’t kill.